 Automatic deploys Enables a chosen branch to be automatically deployed to this app.
-Enable automatic deploys from GitHub Every push to the branch you specify here will deploy a new version of branch is always in a deployable state and any tests have passed befor Choose a branch to deploy If master \diamond Wait for CI to pass before deploy Only enable this option if you have a Continuous Integration service of Enable Automatic Deploys re you push.
+Enable automatic deploys from GitHub Every push to the branch you specify here will deploy a new version of this app.
+Deploys happen automatically: be sure that this branch is always in a deployable state and any tests have passed before you push.
 Learn more .

+Choose a branch to deploy

 Figure 16